CamCairns/NYT_article_classification/README.md

 A lot more information about the article can be pulled out, but for the classication project we only need the title and body text.

+### NYT Corpus Creation

+Generate the corpus first set the path to save the corpus as an environmental variable `data_dir` where you would like the corpus to be saved

+        export data_dir=/path/to/save/corpus

+Then cd into the `generate_corpus/bin` dir and execute the shell script

+    cd NYT_API_scraper/generate_corpus/bin/
+    ./create_corpus.sh

+This pulls the first 101 pages (1010 articles) for each of five news desks (Arts, Business, Obituaries, World, Sport) and saves each article as an individual file as both a `.csv` (containing: url, headline and body) and a `.txt` containing headline + body.
+The csv exists as more of a 'debugging' tool (lets you trace back to the original NYT article via the url) and the txt documents are used for the actual classification modelling.

+The files are stored in a two levels folder structure like the following:

+    txt_document/
+        category_1_folder/
+            category1_0001.txt category1_0002.txt ... category1_1010.txt
+        category_2_folder/
+            category2_0001.txt category2_0002.txt ... category2_1010.txt

+    csv_document/
+        category_1_folder/
+            category1_0001.csv category1_0002.csv ... category1_1010.csv
+        category_2_folder/
+            category2_0001.csv category2_0002.csv ... category2_1010.csv

+### Classification Model

+To run the classification model

+    cd NYT_API_scraper/classify_articles
+    python nyt_article_classification.py

+This will generate a confusion matrix and a `.json` file with the top 10 most discriminating words for each category.